jweiland-net/indexnow/README.md

 Creating a new page or content element should call the IndexNow services.
 Currently, only modified pages and content elements will be processed.
 We should use the afterAllDatabaseOperations DataHandler hook instead.

-Before inserting the URL to `tx_indexnow_stack` we should check for already existing records to prevent duplicates.

 Nice to have: Add a section into EXT:reports, if file with API key is available.